 Undergraduate Degree Offerings and Concentrations

-For undergraduates, Rhode Island School of Design offers the Bachelor of Fine Arts degree (BFA), which is usually completed in four years of study.
-Also offered is a professional Bachelor of Architecture (B.ARCH), usually completed in five years of study and an additional year of full time study beyond the BFA.
-Students pursue the BFA and the B.ARCH simultaneously and receive both degrees at the end of the fifth year.
+For undergraduates, Rhode Island School of Design offers the Bachelor of Fine Arts (BFA) degree, which is usually completed in four years of study.
+Also offered is a professional Bachelor of Architecture (B.ARCH) degree, usually completed in five years of study, which requires an additional year of full time study beyond the BFA (an additional 30 credits).
+Students pursue the BFA and the B.ARCH simultaneously and receive both degrees at the end of the fifth year upon graduation.

-- Concentration in History of Art and Visual Culture (HAVC)
+- Theory and History of Art and Design (THAD)

-- Concentration in History, Philosophy, and the Social Sciences (HPSS)
+- History, Philosophy, and the Social Sciences (HPSS)

 The requirements for concentrations must be successfully completed prior to graduation.
 In other words, a student may not earn a degree and then return to complete the concentration.
 Upon graduation, successful completion of a concentration is noted on the student’s official transcript.